By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 The way the early dictionaries were created was to collect examples of how the words were used and then based on that context describe the meaning the writer had in mind.
 Older dictionaries might include a larger number of meanings or a particular word.
-Examples they listed would be heavy with quotations from Chaucer, Shakespeare, and Dickens, but probably also included many examples from other lesser known authors.
+Examples they listed would be heavy with quotations from Chaucer, Shakespeare, and Dickens, but probably also included many examples from other lesser-known authors.
 The writing came first, and that determined the meaning, not the other way around.

 New words keep getting added to the dictionary as they are created.
-Existing words may have additional meaning added to their description as people using existing word in a new way.
+Existing words may have additional meaning added to their description as people using an existing word in a new way.

 Professions have highly specialized dictionaries.